Yandex Cloud

 }'

-Where hostNames is an array with the names of hosts to delete.
-To find out the host name, get a list of hosts in the cluster.
+Where hostNames is the array containing the host you want to delete.
+You can get the host name from the list of hosts in your cluster.

 export IAM_TOKEN="<IAM_token>"